michaelcourcy/openshift-gvs/readme.md

 ```
 to the `allowedCapabilities` section.

-and submit it
+submit it
 ```
 oc create -f restricted-v2-gvs.yaml
 ```

-And give the authorization to any service account in the namespace to use this scc
+and give the authorization to any service account in the namespace to use this scc
 ```
 namespace=basic-app
 oc adm policy add-scc-to-group restricted-v2-gvs system:serviceaccounts:$namespace -n $namespace